khulnasoft-lab/khulnasoft-ui/doc/contributing/accessibility_testing.md

 * Review the new violations in the test output or Storybook Accessibility panel.
 * Assess each violation for validity and impact.
 * Create issues for legitimate violations that need addressing.
+  Add the `component:<component-name>` & `accessibility` labels to the issue.
 * Update tests if necessary, using the `getA11yParameters.skipRules` option judiciously for false positives or non-applicable rules.

+#### Finding rule IDs for violations

+To identify the rule ID of a failing accessibility violation:

+1. In the Storybook accessibility panel:
+   * Click on the violation to expand its details
+   * Click the "More info" link
+   * This will open the Deque University documentation page (`https://dequeuniversity.com/rules/axe/...`)

+2. On the Deque University page:
+   * Locate the rule ID under the main heading (h1)
+   * Use this ID when configuring rule exceptions in your story parameters

+This rule ID can be used in component or story-level configurations to customize accessibility testing behavior, as shown in the configuration examples above.

 ### Excluding stories from accessibility testing